Jonny-exe/binary-fractions/binary_fractions/README.md

 ![logo](binary-fractions.svg)

 An implementation of a floating-point binary fractions class and module in Python.
-Work with binary franctions and binary floats with ease!
+Work with binary fractions and binary floats with ease!

 This module allows one to represent integers, floats and fractions as binary strings.